It’s 2020 and Burnout Is Still Ablaze—Here’s What We Need to Do About It:

 How we got so burnt out in the first place

 It’s worth noting from the outset that burnout isn’t a new concept or word.
 Psychologist Herbert Freudenberger first used it in the 1970s to describe “severe stress and high ideals in ‘helping’ professions, like doctors and nurses.”
 Since then, the scope has extended to basically include any self-sacrificing person experiencing the effects of being overworked and overstressed, because what is new is the constant access to each other and information via technological advancements.

-“We used to have stress about whether we’d get chased by a lion, but we’ve shifted that mind-set into that same primal fear all day, every day,” says Kelsey Patel, Well+Good Council member, wellness guru, and author of the forthcoming burnout-focused Burning Bright.
+“We used to have stress about whether we’d get chased by a lion, but we’ve shifted that mind-set into that same primal fear all day, every day,” says Kelsey Patel, reiki master and author of the burnout-focused Burning Bright.
 “Now it’s ‘did I put up the wrong post?’ or ‘did I say the wrong thing?’
 All these stress elements have come into our life like never before.”